DecisionsDev/odm-docker-kubernetes/azure/README.md

 ### Create an AKS cluster

 Use the `az aks create` command to create an AKS cluster.
-The following example creates a cluster named <clustername> with two nodes.
+The following example creates a cluster named <cluster> with two nodes.
 Azure Monitor for containers is also enabled using the `--enable-addons monitoring` parameter.
 The operation takes several minutes to complete.

 > Note:  During the creation of the AKS cluster, a second resource group is automatically created to store the AKS resources.
 For more information, see [Why are two resource groups created with AKS](https://docs.microsoft.com/en-us/answers/questions/25725/why-are-two-resource-groups-created-with-aks.html).

 ```
-az aks create --resource-group <resourcegroup> --name <clustername> --node-count 2 \
+az aks create --name <cluster> --resource-group <resourcegroup> --node-count 2 \
           --enable-addons monitoring --generate-ssh-keys [--location <azurelocation>]
 ```